Mailchimp Transactional Email To Mailtrap:

 Permissions/User management

-You can add users to your account and manage their permissions if you are signed up for the Business plan or higher.
-To add users, and assign and edit their permissions, click on the User Management menu under Settings, then the three dots on the right.
+If you are on the Business plan or higher, you can add users to your account and manage their permissions.
+To do it, click the User Management menu under Settings, then the three dots (more menu) on the right.
+You can also manage users and permissions with API.

+Based on the permissions users get, they can view, access, and/or modify specific functionalities of an app.
 Note that a user needs Admin permissions to get authenticated and send emails via API.

 ActionMailer Balancer for smooth migration

-After you install the Balancer to your application, and do some minor configurations, it will extend the sending method of ActionMailer.
+After you install the Balancer and make some minor configurations, ActionMailer’s sending method will get extended.

-For more detailed info on the boilerplate and use in development, read the Mailtrap ActionMailer Balancer Github page.
+For more detailed info on the boilerplate and use in development, read the Mailtrap ActionMailer Balancer GitHub page.